tj/bm/Readme.md

 7ad10b8decf3ef55ce4e8a95e80f4b9d|:home|http://flyounet.net/life|3615 my life|blog,home|2016-01-31T21:09:33Z
 7a3a43da3e8b8f58e5ade40eab35a1fd|:syntaxe|http://flyounet.net/life/2015-11-01-time-to-markdown.html|Syntaxe markdown|blog,home,markdown|2016-01-31T21:12:11Z
 ```
+Please note the above format is not used anymore since the v0.6.0.
+The date has been put as the second field of bookmark file.

 If you don't want to see some bookmarks, but want to keep them, you could comment them by adding a hash `#`.